Art in Tanzania internship program

 RELIGION IN TANZANIA

 The cohabitation of religions in Tanzania is a fascinating aspect of Tanzania’s culture.
-The country has many religions and over 50 different tribes.
+The country has a diverse range of religions and over 50 different ethnic tribes.

-Although Christianity is the main religion in Tanzania, followed by Islam, there are followers of many other religions, including Buddhism, Hinduism, and African traditional religions.
+Although Christianity is the predominant religion in Tanzania, followed by Islam, the country also has followers of many other faiths, including Buddhism, Hinduism, and African traditional religions.

-In the 14th century, the location of Tanzania on the coast of East Africa was strategic for Arab traders and slave traders.
+In the 14th century, Tanzania’s location on the East African coast was strategically important for Arab traders and slave traders.
 During the 15th century, German Christian missionaries were sent to Tanzania to expand Germany.
 Upon arrival, the Christians were chased away by local Muslims; Christianity came back in the 19th century, and the relationship between the two was hostile.
 Arabic arrived in Tanzania mainly for business in the slavery industry, to which Christians opposed themselves.
 Later, the slave trade was abolished.
 From this, the relationship between the two religious groups improved and has not been hostile.
 (1)

 This relationship on Tanzania’s mainland is peaceful and civil.
 However, nowadays, Zanzibar Island comprises 99% of Muslim people (1).
 When Christian locals are travelling to Zanzibar and are not dressed according to Muslim beliefs, with skin on show, Muslim people speak negatively towards them, not aggressively or violently, but in a way that can make mainland locals feel uncomfortable.